sanbor/cv/index.markdown

 # Experience

 1.  # Web.com

+    Web.com is an American company that provides domain name registration and web development services to small and medium sized business.

     ## Software engineer *May 2016 - now*

-    - Developed a Website builder from its inception to production release which is currently used by thousands of users.
+    - Developed Website builder from its inception to production release.
+Currently used by thousands of users.

-    - Drove the team's adoption of CSS Preprocessors, OOCSS, and Docker.
+    - Drove the team's adoption of CSS Preprocessors, OOCSS, and linters.
+When the project grew in size and features I introduced the team to Less and Sass and how it could help to reuse and modularize the styles.
+We were using web components so using OOCSS was a natural choise.
+I taught how to write styles using BEM/SuitCSS conventions to the team and assisted them.
+This helped us to reduce the amount of bugs when introducing new UX.
+Moreover, I set up linters for Javascript and Less and other related tasks.

+    - Dockerized the project.
+Given the microservices architecture of the project, setting up the development environment in a new machine could take days and it wouldn't work on Windows.
+I used docker and docker-compose to automate the environment setup and provide an easy way of setting up the project.

+    - Helped optimize page load time in different projects.
+I analyzed page speeds and used different techniques and tools to improve load times.
+I also removed Bootstrap as a dependency from generated websites in order to save bandwidth and make final websites lighter.

-    - Became the team's Scrum Master.
+    - Chosen as team's Scrum Master

 1.  # Automated trading system